- Go Hiking

 Most of the hiking trails, which follow gentle grades along woods roads, are situated in the Jockey Hollow section of the park.
-In addition, there are five loop trails of varying length [1.1 to 5.3 miles] and difficulty marked with colored blazes.
+There are five loop trails, of varying length [1.1 to 5.3 miles] and difficulty, marked with colored blazes.
 The hiking-only Patriots' Path [white] connects the Scherman-Hoffman Sanctuaries and Lewis Morris County Park to the Jockey Hollow area.
 One access point to the Patriots' Path is at Cross Estate Gardens.

 For trail maps follow the "Directions" link on the park's web page [under Contact Information below].